rxn4chemistry/MultimodalAnalytical/paper_replication/mixture/README.md

 ## Replicating Table 3

-In Table 3 in the main paper we assess the improvement in performance for the *binary balanced* model when using the best configuration for the **encoder alignment**.
+In Table 3 in the main paper we assess the improvement in performance for the *binary balanced* finetuned model when using the best configuration for the **encoder alignment**.
 To run the evaluation use the script `replicate_table_3.sh`.
 See below for usage:

 ```
 ./scripts/replicate_table_3.sh -r runs/ -d data